aanfuso/spree_delivery_time_range/README.md

 Based on [Spree Delivery Time](https://github.com/aanfuso/spree_delivery_time).

-It allows admins define time ranges for orders delivery instead of let users select by themselves like on spree_delivery_time.
+It allows admins to define time ranges for orders delivery instead of let users define it by themselves like on spree_delivery_time.

-The user can select a range of time, defined by the admin, during the checkout process to chose when they want to receive his order.
+The users can select a range of time, defined by the admin, during the checkout process to chose when they want to receive their order.

 ## Installation